Meltham

 It has 12 elected council members who meet up around every 6 weeks.

 History

+The name Meltham probably derives from the Old English melthām meaning 'smelting or smelter's village'.

 The valley has been inhabited since pre-historic times and there are two Iron Age sites overlooking the town.
 In 1086, Meltham was recorded in the Domesday Book as a village in the hundred of Agbrigg and the county of Yorkshire although in 1086 the village had been laid waste.